Interview with The Bookdragon

 How long does it take you to write a book?

-It takes me a year to write a draft of a book, but I can work on more than one book during that period.
-This year, for instance, I’ll draft two and a half books in the year (and I’m working hard – this is definitely my upper limit).
+It depends what I’m writing.
 I need a certain amount of writing time, but it’s the thinking time that sets the time frame for me.
-I need to live with a story for a while, play with it and ponder my plot options, and I’ve found that takes me a year.
-I wouldn’t like to rush that process.
+I need to live with a story for a while, play with it and ponder my plot options.
+You can only write when you’ve got something to say, so I wouldn’t like to rush that process.

 What was one of the most surprising things you learned in creating your books?

 I learn so many things from writing that it’s hard to know where to start, but I’ll go with this one because it might help other people who are struggling their way through the writing process.